-I’ve been itching to write this blog post about London’s hidden gems and my favourite photo shoot locations for far too long.
+I’ve been itching to write this blog post about London hidden gems and my favorite photoshoot locations for far too long!

 It started in my mind when I was searching for different places to go shooting with our couples.
-Although London is absolutely beautiful and there’s so many things to see and visit, I could not find a good, clear article about locations for a photo shoot.
-Places like Regent Park , Hyde Park and so on are all pretty but too touristy for my liking, so it had to be something different.
-Hidden gems that only locals really know of them, which meant less people around and more freedom for shooting.
+Although London is absolutely beautiful and there are so many things to see and visit, I could not find a good, clear article about locations for a photoshoot.

-After much research and traveling from North to the South, far and wide, I am so excited to finally be sharing our list of Hidden Gems and Photo Shoot Locations in London.
-It is meant to not only help us and our couples t0 find the best location for their engagement shoot or portrait session, but also anyone who is looking for those amazing and less touristy locations in and around London.
+After much research and traveling from North to the South, far and wide, I am so excited to finally be sharing our list of London Hidden Gems and Photo Shoot Locations in London.
+It is meant to not only help us and our couples to find the best location for their engagement shoot or portrait session but also anyone who is looking for those amazing and less touristy locations in and around London.
 Believe me, they do exist.

 According to Wikipedia, “Kew Gardens is the world’s largest collection of living plants”.

 From the exotic glasshouse gardens filled with succulents and tropical blooms to a stroll down to the Chinese Pagoda, there’s much to see and photograph.

 A great perk, if you’re a member, you can get to visit Kew before any of the tourists, which means you could almost have the place for yourself, to enjoy as you please.

 It is most certainly one of my top favorite places to go to and the best photoshoot location spots thanks to the glasshouse that provides the best light one could dream of.
 If you don’t believe me, check out this Autumn engagement session in Kew Garden we did or this Summer portrait session from the glasshouses!